 Vacant apartments or homes are a major fact of life in Carl Schurz Park.
 The current real estate vacancy rate here is 16.3%.
 This is higher than the rate of vacancies in 80.8% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (9.2%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 104,715 people per square mile, it is more densely populated than 99.7% of America's neighborhoods.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Carl Schurz Park neighborhood is among the top 5% of American neighborhoods in terms of walkability.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Carl Schurz Park neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Carl Schurz Park neighborhood is one of the most walkable neighborhoods in America.
+Carl Schurz Park is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Carl Schurz Park is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, one of the really unique and interesting things about the look and setting of the Carl Schurz Park neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 98.8% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 99.8% of all neighborhoods in America.